pola-rs/polars-web/www/posts/20230803/index.md

 ## We are hiring

 You can be a part of this.
-If you are an experienced Rust developer with interest/knowledge in building databases, or writing fast software, please contact us on hr@polars.tech.
+If you are an experienced Rust developer with interest/knowledge in building databases, or writing fast software, please go to https://hiring.pola.rs.
 We are looking for +- 4 CET.

 ## We are looking for design partners